-In addition to an annual report to Congress and a Strategic Plan, the GCRA mandates that USGCRP prepare and submit to the President and the Congress a quadrennial assessment, referred to as the National Climate Assessment (NCA), which:
+In addition to an annual report to Congress and a Strategic Plan, the GCRA requires USGCRP to develop a quadrennial assessment, referred to as the National Climate Assessment, which: